 In May, U.S. President Donald Trump announced a plan to deport “millions” of immigrants through a series of Immigration and Customers Enforcement (ICE) raids.
-The first phase of this initiative was postponed at the request of congressional Democrats.
-They were scheduled to resume over the weekend.
-Immigrant families and legal experts prepared for the anticipated surge of activity by ICE.
+Congressional Democrats successfully requested a postponement for the first phase of this initiative; however, they were scheduled to resume over the weekend.
+Therefore, immigrant families and legal experts began preparing for the anticipated surge of activity by ICE.

-However, the weekend was quieter than expected, with ICE agents seen approaching individuals in NYC, but very few reported arrests.
+But the weekend was quieter than expected.
+ICE agents were seen approaching individuals in NYC, but not many reported arrests.
 Politicians are questioning whether or not the ICE raids were primarily meant as both a scare tactic for immigrant families and a rallying cry for conservatives in support of reelecting Trump.

-Immigration advocates worry that the raids could have an especially devastating effect on families with mixed immigration status, potentially separating parents from their children.
-Now, the psychological toll of these on-again, off-again announcements is also raising concerns.
+Immigration advocates worry that the raids could have an especially devastating effect on families with mixed immigration status.
+That’s because arrests are likely to separate several parents from their children.
+The psychological toll of these on-again, off-again announcements is raising concerns.

 Fewer Arrests of Undocumented Migrants

 Last month, the number of arrests made to undocumented migrants declined for the first time in 2019.
 Arrests fell to 104,344 in June.
 This is a 28 percent drop from the previous month, when arrests reached a 13-year high.
 There are many factors that could be causing this decline, according to experts.